Four au pairs discuss the importance of the Au Pair Program educational component.

 That’s a trick question: all are true!
 Don’t worry: university-level courses may not surprise you with as many “pop” (unannounced) quizzes as did your early education.
 Similarly, you shouldn’t be surprised to learn that, as an au pair, you can take university courses that will stimulate your mind and enrich your life and career when you return home.

-We asked three au pairs about their experiences taking classes in the USA.
+We asked four au pairs about their experiences taking classes in the USA.

 Why did you choose to take these specific classes?